How Small-Scale Loggers Can Help Save Africa’s Tropical Forests

 In a crowded world, where not all of nature can be fully protected, there is a growing recognition that many forests will need to be nurtured within what have been called climate-smart working landscapes, where farmers, loggers, and others operate sustainably, including maintaining large carbon stocks on the land.

-Bronson Griscom, director for natural climate solutions at The Nature Conservancy, has argued that “loggers themselves can be a critical ally in helping us maintain biodiversity and mitigate climate change in tropical forests.”
+Bronson Griscom, director of natural climate solutions at Conservation International, has argued that “loggers themselves can be a critical ally in helping us maintain biodiversity and mitigate climate change in tropical forests.”
 That means finding ways of harvesting forests for local timber needs, but without trashing the forests or opening them up with roads and other infrastructure for wider exploitation for export markets.

 In pursuit of working landscapes, local chainsaw loggers are potential forest saviors rather than forest destroyers, say groups such as Tropenbos.
 What they need is organization rather than ostracism, a break from bribes, better training, and, above all, to be given legal access to forests and help drawing up management plans to ensure they don’t overharvest them.